 I hope you found this post helpful in planning your next trip to Bali and finding your little paradise heaven!

-Author Bio: Mo is a Bali-based scuba instructor whose current passions include coconut ice cream, rescuing street dogs and sharing her travel tips, guides, and resources on her website, Travelust 101.
+Author Bio: Mo is a Bali-based scuba instructor whose current passions include coconut ice cream, rescuing street dogs.
 You can follow her paradise adventures on Instagram and Facebook.

 Save this to Pinterest!